NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 ### Issue 5 (ID 75c9f56)
  **_Note_**: This bug was found after the commit.

-Any logged in user can edit/delete another user's bookings directly via URL access without authentication and authorisation.
+Any logged in user can edit/delete another user's bookings directly via URL access without authentication or authorisation.

   - Reproduced by:
     - Logging in as User A